WRS Group Mastery Practicum

 - Effectively utilize multisensory structured language (MSL) instructional techniques, and demonstrate explicit teaching, modeling, guided practice, appropriate feedback, and consistent review in lessons in the group setting.

-- Deepen skills developed in the Level I Certification.
+- Deepen skills developed in the WRS Level I Certification.

-Participants are specialized in implementing WRS in a group setting but are not considered WRS Level II Certified unless they have completed all advanced courses.
+Participants who have successfully completed this course are specialized in implementing WRS in a small-group setting, but are not considered WRS Level II Certified unless they have completed all four advanced courses.

 Three graduate credits (optional) are available through Fitchburg State University, Fitchburg, MA, upon completion of course requirements.
 Please see Process for Graduate Credit for details.